-Include a summary of your loved one’s life in the next paragraph.
+Include a summary of his life in the next paragraph.

 An obituary is not a biography, but you can include the most important events and contributions in his life.
-Create a list of significant events in your loved one’s life on a separate sheet of paper so you will have options to choose from.
+Make a list of significant events in the life of your loved one on a different sheet of paper so you will see the different options.

 Biographical information you may wish to include in the obituary:

 - Date and place of birth, marriage, and death

 - Hobbies or special interests